evomassiny/toylang/README.md

 # Toylang
 This a toy programing language, **utterly useless**.

-I'm using it to experiment parser designs.
+I'm using it to experiment parser, compiler and interpreter designs (as I don't know much about it).

-It's only a parser, It cannot execute anything!

-To test the parser you can run:
+To test the interpreter you can run:
 ```
-cargo run -- ./source.toy
+cargo run -- ./source.js
 ```

 The supported syntaxe is a small subset of the javascript one:
 * keywords:
-    * `function` (only support named function)
+    * `function` (only supports named function)
     * `while`
     * `if`
     * `else`